 - Counsel for hospital system in antitrust action alleging merger-based claims under Sherman and Clayton Acts

-- Counsel for international power tool manufacturer in antitrust action alleging a group boycott to refuse to license plaintiff's patented technology; after sucessfully obtaining summary judgment, the judgment was affirmed on appeal by the US Court of Appeals for the Fourth Circuit
+- Counsel for international power tool manufacturer in antitrust action alleging a group boycott of plaintiff's patented technology; after sucessfully obtaining summary judgment, the judgment was affirmed on appeal by the US Court of Appeals for the Fourth Circuit

 - Counsel for national steel service center in antitrust action alleging group boycott of competitor